cocos/cocos-docs/en/asset/bundle.md

 ## Build Bundle

-Since v3.8, Cocos Creator supports the Build Bundle feature which allows the users can build a specified bundle instead of build all the asset bundles.
+Since v3.8, Cocos Creator supports the Build Bundle feature which allows the users can build a specified bundle instead of building all the asset bundles.

 To open the **Build Bundle** panel, after selecting a bundle, click the **Build Bundle** button at the bottom of the **Inspector** panel.

 ![bundle-build.png](./bundle/bundle-build.png)

-You need have at least one build task to build a bundle.
+You need to have at least one build task to build a bundle.
 Click the **Open Build Panel** button to create a new build task.

 ![build-task.png](./bundle/build-task.png)